arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ```

 ## Animation Generation
-Arduino has developed a tool that is used to generate frames and animations to be rendered on the LED matrix in your browser.
+We have developed a tool that is used to generate frames and animations to be rendered on the LED matrix in your browser.

 [Click here](https://ledmatrix-editor.arduino.cc) to go to the LED Matrix tool.

 ![LED Matrix Editor](./assets/led-matrix-editor.png)
-It also features a live preview of the frames you're creating displayed right on the LED matrix of the Arduino UNO R4 WiFi, although this is only supported in Google Chrome.
+It also features a live preview of the frames you're creating displayed right on the LED matrix of the UNO R4 WiFi, although this is only supported in Google Chrome.

-To use the live preview feature of this tool, you need to upload this sketch to your board
+To use the live preview feature of this tool, you need to upload this sketch to your board:

 ```arduino
 #include "Arduino_LED_Matrix.h"